 Business Communication Skills for Summer-only professional students

 - IMF Orientation Program Courses

 The International Monetary Fund sponsors the “Orientation Program Courses” (IMF-OP), which comprise four weeks of regular IEP classes and several weeks of math, computing, Japanese language, and economics classes that are taught by full-time faculty in the Graduate School of International Relations.
 Many IMF students will begin their graduate studies at other universities in Japan after completing their summer program at IUJ.

 - Teacher Education Program

-This summer program is offered for six or four weeks to junior and senior high school English teachers to develop their communication skills in English, as well as, conceptual understanding of and practical skills for English language teaching.
-The participants, sponsored by Niigata-ken, take both OCSALS and Text Skills courses during Weeks 3-4.
-During Weeks 5 & 6, they take a customized English Language Teaching course and attend workshop sessions in place of the Text Skills course.
+This summer program is offered for six, four, or two weeks to junior and senior high school English teachers to develop their communication skills in English, as well as, conceptual understanding of and practical skills for English language teaching.
+The participants, sponsored by Niigata-ken, can take both OCSALS and Text Skills courses during Weeks 3 & 4.
+During Weeks 5 & 6, they take a customized English Language Teaching (ELT) course and attend workshop sessions in place of the Text Skills course.
 The ELT course and the workshop sessions are offered by specialist visiting faculty.
 The participants continue with the OCSALS course until the end of Week 6.
 Post-TEP reflections activities provide opportunities for follow-up professional self-development.

 - IEP Activities

 The IEP provides excellent opportunities for social and group activities, mostly organized by students with support from faculty and staff.
 Members of the IEP Student Committee, formed by student volunteers from the IEP, IMF-OP, & TEP, take initiative in organizing the activities.
 Membership in the Student Committee provides opportunities for showing initiative and developing leadership and organizational skills.
 The surrounding areas are ideal for outdoor activities.

 - 1: parties and picnics